Location: Gund L35

 Stationary tools are available for individuals to operated themselves and include traditional woodworking tools such as table saws, band saws, a panel saw, drill presses, sanding machines, grinding and sharpening tools, and small rotary tools.
 Some machines, including the jointer/planer, widebelt sander, small milling machine, and router table, require the assistance of a qualified Woodshop Technical Assistant or shop supervisor.
 Handheld power tools such as sanders, cordless drills, and heat guns are available for use in the shop or may be borrowed for use off-site.
 Small quantities of consumables such as nails, screws, drill bits, and sandpaper are supplied for convenience.

 Like other areas of the Lab, access is limited to faculty and staff of the GSD, and students enrolled in courses offered at the GSD.
-In addition to the training required for all Lab users, individuals making use of the woodshop must complete additional training.
+In addition to the training required for all Lab users, individuals making use of the woodshop must complete both a Woodshop Orientation (online or in-person) and a Woodshop Safety Assessment (online).
+See the Training Portal page for more information.